 General collection (including travel books): Circulating items from the general collection are loaned for 30 days.
-These loans may be renewed for an additional 30 days an unlimited number of times.
+These loans may be renewed 6 times for an additional 30 days.

-Non-book material: loaned for 14 days, unlimited renewals for 14 days each.
+Non-book material: Loaned for 14 days, may be renewed 6 times for an additional 14 days.

-Reserves: Course reserve materials are determined by the instructor, and are available for in-library use only.
-If books are recalled for the current semester textbooks the patron has to return on the requested date.
+Reserves: Course reserve materials are determined by the instructor and available only for in-library use.
+If books are recalled for the current semester textbooks, the patron has to return on the requested date.

 |Reference, Closed Reserves, Newspapers & Magazines||Does not circulate, for use in-library only||Does not circulate||Does not circulate|